thenexthub/Codira/docs/ErrorHandlingRationale.md

 catching an exception, which is far more syntactically heavyweight (and inefficient without optimization).

-Because Swift already has good support for optionals, these conditions do not need to be a focus of this proposal.
+Because Codira already has good support for optionals, these conditions do not need to be a focus of this proposal.

 #### Recoverable errors